Pastor: Nelson Harris

 Associate Pastor of Young Adults/Families and Outreach

 David Miller grew up in Chesapeake, Virginia, but has lived in Roanoke since 1997.
 David, his wife Betsy and their three children call Roanoke home.
 He attended Virginia Tech where he received his BA in Liberal Arts in 1987 and later returned to college where he received a BS in Christian Ministry from Bluefield College in 2000.
 David served as a Youth Minister at a Baptist church in the Roanoke Valley for five and a half years and has also served as an interim pastor at a local church for 14 months.
+David has a passion to serve God and enjoys teaching young adults in a weekly Sunday small group.
 David joined the Heights staff in January 2016.

 Children’s Director: Missy Light